sfi0zy/void/README.md

 ![version](https://img.shields.io/github/package-json/v/sfi0zy/void?style=flat-square) ![license](https://img.shields.io/github/license/sfi0zy/void?style=flat-square)

+## The end

+**This boilerplate was too big for small experiments and not versatile enough at the same time.
+This project is closed.
+It had some cool ideas inside and it'll stay here as an archive for educational purposes.
+If you're looking for small boilerplate for front-end experiments - consider [sketch](https://github.com/sfi0zy/sketch).
+It'll have different options for different types of mini projects in the future.**

+## Description

 This is a boilerplate designed for static promotional websites.
 It's based on Pug templates, LESS, PostCSS and ES6+.
 No SPA frameworks included.

 ![Void](/src/bin/images/main.png)

 ## Features